 Sugar Bowl to Host LSU and Florida State for 2022 Kickoff Game

-NEW ORLEANS (February 11, 2020) – The Sugar Bowl will serve as the host for national powers LSU and Florida State when the teams meet to open the 2022 college football season over Labor Day weekend in the Mercedes-Benz Superdome.
+NEW ORLEANS (October 8, 2020) – The Sugar Bowl will serve as the host to LSU and Florida State when the teams meet to open the 2022 college football season over Labor Day weekend in the Mercedes-Benz Superdome.

 The 2022 season-opener, which will be played on Sunday, September 4, is the first of two games between the teams.
 The Tigers and Seminoles will open the 2023 season on Labor Day weekend as well as they will meet on Sunday, September 3 at Camping World Stadium in Orlando.